tinbka/rhack/README.md

 ### RHACK
 [github](https://github.com/tinbka/rhack)

-RHACK is Ruby Http ACcess Kit -- curl-based web-client for developing web-scrapers/bots.
+RHACK is Ruby Http ACcess Kit: curl-based web-client framework created for developing web-scrapers/bots.

 ##### Features
 * Asynchronous, still EventMachine independent.
-Synchronization can be turned on with 1sec per waiting penalty
+Synchronization can be turned on with fine of 1sec per [bulk] request
 * Fast as on simple queries as on high load.
 Can process up to thousands (limited by a net interface, of course) different parallel requests of any HTTP method with no penalty
 * Flexibly configurable on 3 levels:
 * * Curl::Easy (simplest request configuration, inherited from [curb gem](http://github.com/taf2/curb))